santisq/PSADTree/docs/en-US/Get-ADTreeGroupMember.md

 ### -Depth

 Determines the number of nested groups and their members included in the recursion.
-By default, only 3 levels of recursion are included.
+By default, only 3 levels of recursion are included. `Get-ADTreeGroupMember` emits a warning if the levels exceed this number.

 ```yaml
 Type: Int32